+MGMT7

 Chapter 2: History of Management

 Pedagogy Map

 This chapter begins with the learning outcome summaries and terms covered in the chapter, followed by a set of lesson plans for you to use to deliver the content in Chapter 2.

-- Lesson Plan for Lecture (for large sections) - Lesson Plan for Group Work (for smaller classes) - Assignments with Teaching Tips and Solutions - $\sqrt{\frac{\text{What Would You Do Case Assignment}}{\text{Variable}}}$ ISG Steelton Frederick Taylor's Experiments - $\sqrt{\frac{\text{Self-Assessment}}{\text{Dealing with Conflict}}}$ - $\sqrt{\text{Management Decision}}$ Tough Love? - $\sqrt{\text{Management Team Decision}}$ Resolving Conflicts - $\sqrt{\frac{\text{Practice Being a Manager}}{\text{Observing History Today}}}$ - $\sqrt{\frac{\text{Develop Your Career Potential}}{\text{Mow Where Management Is Going}}}$ - $\sqrt{\frac{\text{Reel to Real Video Assignment}}{\text{Points}}}$ Biz Flix clip on Casino - $\sqrt{\frac{\text{Reel to Real Video Assignment}}{\text{Group}}}$ Management Workplace on Barcelona Restaurant - ∧ Review Questions - N Additional Activities and Assignments
+- Lesson Plan for Lecture (for large sections)

+- Lesson Plan for Group Work (for smaller classes)

+- Assignments with Teaching Tips and Solutions

+What Would You Do Case?
+Assignment-ISG Steelton

+Self-Assessment-Dealing with Conflict

+Management Decision-Tough Love?

+Management Team Decision-Resolving Conflicts

+Practice Being a Manager-Observing History Today

+Develop Your Career Potential-Know Where Management Is Going

+Reel to Real Video Assignment: Management Workplace-Barcelona Restaurant Group

+- 1

+✓ Review Questions

+✓ Additional Activities and Assignments

+Highlightod Accianments Kov , Dointe

-Highlighted Assignments Key Points What Would You Do?
-Frederick Taylor's original research is made more accessible by casting college students with summer jobs at the steel mil, in the role of the workers Taylor used in his pig-iron studies.
+Highlighted Assignments ne) / Points

+What Would You Do?
+Case Frederick Taylor's original research is made more accessible by casting college students with summer jobs at the steel

+mill, in the role of the workers Taylor used in his pig iron

+studies.

 Self-Assessment Students can use the assessment to gain a better understanding of how they deal with conflict.

 Management Decision A manager faces the decision of how to discipline employees.

 Management Team Decision As a management team, students must decide how to resolve a conflict between a company and employees.

 Practice Being a Manager Students do observational activities to see management theories in practice in modern work environments.

 Develop Your Career Potential Students begin scanning the press to get a sense of where management is going.

+Reel to Real Video Assignment:

+Management Workplace

-Reel to Real Video Assignment - Biz Flix Casino is a complex study of Las Vegas gambling casinos and their organized crime connections during the 1970s.
-Reel to Real Video Assignment - Management Workplace Barcelona Restaurant Group strives to provide a unique dining experience by hiring a staff that has the freedom to impress customers.
-Supplemental Resources Where to Find Them Course Pre-Assessment IRCD Course Post-Assessment IRCD
+Barcelona Restaurant Group strives to provide a unique dining experience by hiring a staff that has the freedom to

-Chapter 2: History of Management
+impress customers.

+Supplemental Resources Where to Find Them

+Course Pre-Assessment IRCD

+Course Post-Assessment IRCD

-PowerPoint slides with lecture notes IRCD and online Who Wants to Be a Manager game IRCD and online Test Bank IRCD and online
+Who Wants to Be a Manager game IRCD and online

+Test Bank IRCD and online

+What Would You Do?
+Quiz Online

 Learning Outcomes

-1 The Origins of Management
+2.1 Explain the origins of management.

-Management as a field of study is just 125 years old, but management ideas and practices have actually been used since 6000 B.C.E.
-From ancient Sumer to sixteenth-century Europe, there are historical antecedents for each of the functions of management discussed in this textbook: planning, organizing, leading, and controlling.
+Management as a field of study is just 125 years old, but management ideas and practices have actually been used since 5000 BCE.
+From ancient Sumeria to 16th-century Europe, there are historical antecedents for each of the functions of management discussed in this textbook: planning, organizing, leading, and controlling.
 However, there was no compelling need for managers until systematic changes in the nature of work and organizations occurred during the last two centuries.
-As work shifted from families to factories, from skilled laborers to specialized, unskilled laborers, from small, self-organized groups to large factories employing thousands under one roof, and from unique, small batches of production to large standardized mass production, managers were needed to impose order and structure, to motivate and direct large groups of workers, and to plan and make decisions that optimized overall company performance by effectively coordinating the different parts of organizational systems.
+As work shifted from families to factories; from skilled laborers to specialized, unskilled laborers; from small, self-organized groups to large factories employing thousands under one roof; and from unique, small batches of production to standardized mass production; managers were needed to impose order and structure, to motivate and direct large groups of workers, and to plan and make decisions that optimized overall performance by effectively coordinating the different parts of an organizational system.
+2.2 Explain the history of scientific management.